COVID: Remote Learning Information

 - We endeavour to offer lessons in all subjects that will involve a live element.
 This could be a live lesson on Google Meet, a pre-recorded video from a teacher or from an external source such as Oak National Academy.

 - There will be some provision of live and remote feedback as we recognise this is a key feature in supporting students.
-All students will be invited to attend live feedback sessions with their class teacher.
 Notification of these will be posted in the class stream.
 Following an assessed piece of work, whole class feedback will be given so students can identify their strengths and areas for development as well as suggested follow up activities.

 - As a minimum, there will be regular assessment linked to fortnightly topics across each Key Stage.
 This will enable students to show their understanding of what has been taught, and to inform teachers’ next steps in their planning.